jimpil/schedn/README.md

 ```

 OK, so what do we have here?
 First of all, this is NOT all data.
 It's actually a mixture of code + data.
 Secondly, there is quite a bit of clutter and room for error when writing deeply nested Schemas.
 In fact, the above Schema shown has a semantic error.
 It marks all keys under :card as optional, but :card itself is mandatory!
-This means that in theory we would allow a completely empty :card entry!
+This means that in theory we would allow a :card entry with a completely empty map!
 The same sort of thing could have happened for :cardholder entry.
 In general, when one writes a nested Schema by hand, he/she needs to manually figure out and keep track of which keys **cannot** be optional (because there is mandatory child somewhere downstream).
 There is clearly room for error in this exercise.
-Would it be great to be able to write something like this instead?
+Would it not be great to be able to write something like this instead?

 ```clj
  (def Transaction {[[:cardholder :last-name] :mandatory] 'schema.core/Str